sortile/.github/.github/PULL_REQUEST_TEMPLATE/refactor.md

-# PR to refactor existing functionality the source code
+# PR to refactor existing functionality in the source code

 ## Proposed changes:
 - {{ Add a list with the proposed changes }}